Religious persecution: Persecution of Copts

 The persecution of Copts is a historical and ongoing issue in Egypt against Coptic Orthodox Christianity and its followers.
 It is also a prominent example of the poor status of Christians in the Middle East despite the religion being native to the region.
 Copts are the Christ followers in Egypt, usually Oriental Orthodox, who currently make up around 10% of the population of Egypt—the largest religious minority of that country.
 (Note: In 2017, the Wall Street Journal reported that "the vast majority of Egypt's estimated 9.5 million Christians, approximately 10% of the country's population, are Orthodox Copts."
 In 2019, the Associated Press cited an estimate of 10 million Copts in Egypt.
 In 2015, the Wall Street Journal reported: "The Egyptian government estimates about 5 million Copts, but the Coptic Orthodox Church says 15–18 million.
-Reliable numbers are hard to find but estimates suggest they make up somewhere between 6% and 18% of the population."
+Reliable numbers are hard to find, but estimates suggest they make up somewhere between 6% and 18% of the population."
 The CIA World Factbook reported a 2015 estimate that 10% of the Egyptian population is Christian (including both Copts and non-Copts).)
 Copts have cited instances of persecution throughout their history and Human Rights Watch has noted "growing religious intolerance" and sectarian violence against Coptic Christians in recent years, as well as a failure by the Egyptian government to effectively investigate properly and prosecute those responsible.

 The Muslim conquest of Egypt took place in AD 639, during the Byzantine Empire.
-Despite the political upheaval, Egypt remained a mainly Christian, but Copts lost their majority status after the 14th century, as a result of the intermittent persecution and the destruction of the Christian churches there, accompanied by heavy taxes for those who refused to convert.
+Despite the political upheaval, Egypt remained mainly Christian.
+Still, Copts lost their majority status after the 14th century, as a result of the intermittent persecution and the destruction of the Christian churches there, accompanied by heavy taxes for those who refused to convert.
 From the Muslim conquest of Egypt onwards, the Coptic Christians were persecuted by different Muslims regimes, such as the Umayyad Caliphate, Abbasid Caliphate, Fatimid Caliphate, Mamluk Sultanate, and Ottoman Empire; the persecution of Coptic Christians included closing and demolishing churches and forced conversion to Islam.

-Since 2011 hundreds of Egyptian Copts have been killed in sectarian clashes, and many homes, Churches and businesses have been destroyed.
+Since 2011, hundreds of Egyptian Copts have been killed in sectarian clashes, and many homes, churches, and businesses have been destroyed.
 In just one province (Minya), 77 cases of sectarian attacks on Copts between 2011 and 2016 have been documented by the Egyptian Initiative for Personal Rights.
 The abduction and disappearance of Coptic Christian women and girls also remains a serious ongoing problem.